rtm516/GeyserMC-wiki/Supported-Hosting-Providers.md

   - Only geyser standalone can be used
   - Replace the server.jar with the Geyser.jar (from Jenkins)
 * [The Minecraft Hosting](https://theminecrafthosting.com/) (Use the same port as your Java server)
-* [ZapHosting](https://zap-hosting.com/en/) (Use the same port as your Java server or buy a dedicated IP address to support diffrent port)
+* [ZapHosting](https://zap-hosting.com/en/) (Use the same port as your Java server or buy a dedicated IP address to support different port)

 ## Does not support Geyser
 * [Aternos](https://aternos.org/)